 3.6 Sampling design

 The Feed the Future [COUNTRY] ZOI Midline Survey [YEAR(S)] will be conducted using a representative, random sample of the entire population living in the P2-ZOI.
 The sample design will follow the guidelines as outlined in Sampling Guide.
 The ZOI Midline Survey will use a cross-sectional, multi-stage cluster sampling design.
-In the first stage, clusters will be selected using systematic probability proportional to size (PPS) sampling; in the second stage, segments will be selected using PPS if the cluster size requires segmentation; in the third stage, households will be selected in each cluster/segment using fractional interval systematic sampling; and in the fourth stage, eligible individuals are selected within the households using a “take all” approach (i.e., all eligible individuals are selected into the sample) (Table .
+At the first stage of sampling, enumeration areas (EAs) will be selected using systematic probability proportional to size (PPS) sampling.
+At the second stage, segments will be selected using PPS if the cluster size requires segmentation—that is, EAs containing more than 300 households will be segmented, and 1 segment will be randomly selected.
+A household listing operation will be conducted in all selected EAs/segments.
+At the third stage of sampling, households will be selected in each EA/segment using fractional interval systematic sampling from, a listing of all households in the EA/segment.
+At the fourth stage, eligible individuals are selected within the households using a “take all” approach (i.e., all eligible individuals are selected into the sample) (Table 2).

-Table 3: Summary of Methods for Each Stage of Sampling
+Table 2: Summary of Methods for Each Stage of Sampling